-Here are a few major wedding decor don’ts.
+Here are a few major wedding reception decoration don’ts.

 Don’t DIY everything

-After spending hours scrolling through Instagram and watching YouTube videos, you’ll probably want to DIY every decoration for your wedding.
+After spending hours scrolling through Instagram and watching YouTube videos, you’ll probably want to DIY all of your wedding reception decorations.
 While this could save you a couple bucks, it’ll definitely eat up more of your time and all your projects may not go as planned (we’ve all seen our fair share of #pinterestfails).
 We suggest sticking to one or two DIY projects and leaving the rest to the pros.

 Don’t overfill your tables

 You’ve probably seen one or two photos of tables brimming with greenery, florals and beautiful baubles and thought “that’s the style for me”.
 But wait just a minute!
 While these spreads are undeniably gorgeous, they may not be the most practical.
 Think about how much space your guests will need to eat and, if you’re doing family style catering, how much space you’ll need for food.
-This may mean you need to nix a few decorations, but sometimes you have to go with practicality over Pinterest.
-Also be mindful of the height of your centerpieces so that guests can see each other and the head table.
+This may mean you need to nix a few wedding table decorations (or suspend them as pictured here), but sometimes you have to go with practicality over Pinterest.
+Also, be mindful of the height of your wedding centerpieces so that guests can see each other and the head table.

 Don’t ignore the weather